 - B) Voting Membership

 - 1) Two (2) Co-Chairs

-- 2) One (1) Publicity Chair
+- 2) Two (2) Publicity Chairs

-- 3) Three (3) Campaign Chairs
+- 3) Four (4) Campaign Chairs

 - 4) One (1) Student Affairs Chair

 - 5) One (1) Community Affairs Chair

 - 6) One (1) Administrative Coordinator

 - 7) One (1) Treasurer

 - 8) One (1) Environmental Affairs Board Liaison

 - 9) One (1) Human Rights Board Liaison

+- 10) Any liaison from a UCSB Student Organization who, after attending three (3) consecutive meetings, demonstrates an interest, and is eligible for appointment by the President to a voting position on the Board.

+- C) Non-Voting Membership

+- 1) A.S.
+President

+- 2) A.S.
+External Vice President for Local Affairs

+- 3) A.S.
+Senate Liaison
-- 10) Any liaison from a UCSB Student Organization who, after attending three (3) consecutive meetings, demonstrates an interest, and is eligible for appointment by the President to a voting position on the Board. - C) Non-Voting Membership - 1) A.S.
-President - 2) A.S.
-External Vice President for Local Affairs - 3) A.S.
-Controller(s) - 4) A.S.
-Committee on Committees Chair(s) - 5) A.S.
-Executive Director - 6) A.S.
-Attorney General - 7) A.S.
-Environmental Programs Advisor - D) Selection and Term of Office - 1) All Chairs shall be internally selected, recommended to Committee on Committees, nominated by the President and approved by the A.S.
-Senate for a term of one (1) academic year. - 2) Liaisons from Environmental Affairs Board and Human Rights Board shall be selected by their respective organizations and approved by the Environmental Justice Alliance. - 3) The one (1) Senator shall be nominated by the Internal Vice President and approved by the Senate for a term of one (1) academic year. - E) Duties and Powers of the Co-Chairs - 1) Coordinate the activities of the voting and non-voting members of EJA. - 2) Serve as official representatives and spokesperson of Environmental Justice Alliance and chair the weekly meetings. - 3) Organize and chair general meetings. - 4) Attend at least one (1) Senate meeting per quarter to report on the activity of the Alliance. - 5) Hold a minimum of four (4) office hours per week. - 6) Act in the capacity of any EJA Officer, EJA Coordinator or Liaison in the event of that person's absence. - 7) Organize a leadership retreat for the beginning of the academic year, winter quarter, and spring quarter. - 8) Maintain good relations with faculty and staff. - 9) Maintain active involvement with the Bren School's Environmental Justice Club, unless this task is designated to the Student Affairs Chair at the start of the year. - 10) Host quarterly safe space discussion forums for POC students and queer and trans POC students, unless this task is designated to the Student Affairs Chair of Campaign Coordinator Chair at the start of the year. - 11) Train successor Chairs. - 12) Attend all AS Assemblies. - F) Duties and Responsibilities of all other Voting Members

-- 1) Attend weekly Officer meetings. - 2) Hold a minimum of two (2) office hours per week. - 3) Work with Publicity Chairs to engage in two (2) hours of outreach efforts per quarter. - 4) Train successor officers. - 5) Create and maintain an outline journal of any and all efforts, events, campaigns, and other experiences that occurred throughout the year. - 6) Be mindful of existing environmental injustices.
+- 4) A.S.
+Controller(s)

+- 5) A.S.
+Committee on Committees Chair(s)

+- 6) A.S.
+Executive Director

+- 7) A.S.
+Attorney General

+- 8) A.S.
+Environmental Programs Advisor

+- D) Selection and Term of Office

+- 1) All Chairs shall be internally selected, recommended to Committee on Committees, nominated by the President and approved by the A.S.
+Senate for a term of one (1) academic year. - 2) Liaisons from Environmental Affairs Board and Human Rights Board shall be selected by their respective organizations and approved by the Environmental Justice Alliance. - 3) The one (1) Senator shall be nominated by the Internal Vice President and approved by the Senate for a term of one (1) academic year. - E) Duties and Powers of the Co-Chairs - 1) Coordinate the activities of the voting and non-voting members of EJA. - 2) Serve as official representatives and spokesperson of Environmental Justice Alliance and chair the weekly meetings. - 3) Organize and chair general meetings. - 4) Attend at least one (1) Senate meeting per quarter to report on the activity of the Alliance. - 5) Hold a minimum of four (4) office hours per week. - 6) Act in the capacity of any EJA Officer, EJA Coordinator or Liaison in the event of that person's absence. - 7) Organize a leadership retreat for the beginning of the academic year, winter quarter, and spring quarter. - 8) Maintain good relations with the Environmental Studies Department Chair, as well as faculty and staff from other ethnic studies departments. - 9) Maintain active involvement with the Bren School's Environmental Justice Club, unless this task is designated to the Student Affairs Chair at the start of the year. - 10) Maintain relationships with University of California Office of the President's (UCOP) Diversity, Equity, and Inclusion (DEI) office and Sustainability office for environmental justice advocacy efforts. - 11) Work with Student Affairs Chair to connect and facilitate efforts throughout UC campuses. - 12) Work with Community Affairs Chair to connect and facilitate environmental justice related efforts throughout Isla Vista, Goleta, and Santa Barbara communities. - 13) Host quarterly safe space discussion forums for BIPOC students and queer and trans BIPOC students, unless this task is designated to the Student Affairs Chair or Campaign Coordinator Chair at the start of the year. - 14) Train successor Chairs. - 15) Attend all AS Assemblies. - F) Duties and Responsibilities of all other Voting Members - 1) Attend weekly Officer meetings. - 2) Hold a minimum of two (2) office hours per week. - 3) Work with Publicity Chairs to engage in two (2) hours of outreach efforts per quarter.